RWTH-EBC/AixWeather/Joss_Paper/paper.md

 [@WetterZuoNouiduiPang.2014].
 Other libraries such as the open source library AixLib [@Maier.2023] import this model to handle weather data.
-Often user of these libraries, which do not have an TMY3 file at hand, get stuck or invest a lot of time to convert their weather data to the required format.
+Often user of these libraries, which do not have a TMY3 file at hand, get stuck or invest a lot of time to convert their weather data to the required format.
 Solving this problem, was the initial motivation to develop AixWeather.
+Now, AixWeather is used by users of the open source library AixLib on a regular basis.
+Due to the recent open source release and the lack of a citable reference, there is no citation yet.
+Though, it does not only cover the needs of the AixLib users, but also those who need real weather data, be it historical or forecasted, in a format that can be used in building energy simulations.
 Now AixWeather also covers the aforementioned needs, making it a valuable tool not only for researchers that work with the ReaderTMY3 format.
-AixWeather is used by users of the open source library AixLib on a regular basis.
-Due to the recent open source release and the lack of a citable reference, there is no citation yet.

 # Accessibility